What are the options for residential solar electric in Ontario in 2021?

 One risk with the first approach is that a company selling you a system that you’ll be the owner and operator of has an incentive to be optimistic on the generation potential and payback period of the system, so they may overestimate the possible output of the system.
 They normally do a detailed shade study (how much shade will fall on the panels at different times of day and different times of year, since the sun’s angle changes through the year) and they do energy modelling to show how much you’ll likely generate, and therefore how much money the system will make and what the payback period will be.
 But of course, there’s always the risk they’ll oversell the generation potential to entice you to sign.

 There’s also the risk of them not doing a good job on installation.
 I was lucky – my installation was done well.
-I think Dave ran into problems as his installer (at least by my recollection) was not a top tier company in the industry but rather a one person business.
+My friend ran into problems as his installer was not a top tier company in the industry but rather a one person business, and he later had to pay another solar installer to redo parts of the installation.

 Finally there’s the financial risk of things breaking – you pay the cost of any repairs, and you also lose income for any period where the system isn’t generating electricity because it’s broken.